 How To Join Knitting In The Round

-You don’t want the problem of something in your projects facing in the wrong direction.
+You don’t want the problem of the stitches in your projects facing in the wrong direction.
 This simple check makes all the difference.

 1 – Preparing To Join In The Round